Picture this: It’s May 1st in New York City (easy right?).

 A New York Historical Society publication called When Did the Statue of Liberty Turn Green? describes the day as “a horror of disorder, price gouging and panic” which began a few months earlier, on February 1, the date landlords delivered the bad news about any intended rent increase.
 If the tenant and landlord couldn’t agree on a rent, the apartment went on the market and residents had until April 30 to find themselves another home.

-For this edition of Take Five, instead of exploring a building or a neighborhood, we look back at this mad NYC practice of yore:
+This May 1, we look back at this mad NYC practice of yore:

 1. This was a custom dating back to colonial days—maybe even before.